Next Generation NCLEX-RN® Test Plan

 Focuses on the fundamentals of nursing care, such as aiding with mobility, controlling discomfort, offering emotional support, and engaging in efficient communication.

 Elaborates on how to administer medication in a safe and efficient manner.
 Includes pharmacology, pharmacokinetics, and pharmacology principles.
-Examinees must show that they can keep an eye out for negative drug reactions and put the right measures in place.
+You must show that they can keep an eye out for negative drug reactions and put the right measures in place.

 Covers the prevention of complications and adverse events such as falls, infections, and complications from surgeries or treatments, as well as how to keep an eye out for drug-related complications and put the right safety precautions in place.